AC Petite

 There were two versions of the car.
-Between 1953 and 1955 the car was fitted with a Villiers 27B engine and two different sizes of wheel; the rears were 18 in spoked wheels whilst the front was only 8 in.
+Between 1952 and 1955 the car was fitted with a Villiers 27B engine and two different sizes of wheel; the rears were 18 in spoked wheels whilst the front was only 8 in.
 In 1955 a Mark II version was launched, incorporating minor changes to the exterior trim, a slightly more powerful Villiers 28B engine and 12 in wheels front and rear.

-Approximately 4,000 AC Petites were built.
+Approximately 4,000 AC Petites were built until 1957.